The National Forest System Trail Stewardship Partnership Funding Program

-The National Forest System Trail Stewardship Partnership Funding Program

 The National Forest System Trail Stewardship Partnership Funding Program is intended to encourage and support volunteer and stewardship group trail maintenance accomplishments and trail deferred maintenance backlog on the National Forest trail system.

 NWSA is proud to manage this funding program to support the National Forest System Trails Stewardship Partnership Funding Program.
-Following the success of the 2017 pilot program the Forest Service has allocated $400,000 to this year's Partnership Funding for work on National Forest System Trails.
 This program directly support the implementation of the National Trails Strategy, which has a goal of doubling volunteer trail work in the next decade.

 Here are a few basics of the Trail Funding Program: